Stadium: Environmental impact

-Modern stadiums bring several negative environmental issues with their construction.
-They require thousands of tons of materials to build, they greatly increase traffic in the area around the stadium, as well as maintaining the stadium.
-The increased traffic around modern North American stadiums has led to create exposure zones says the Health Effect Institute, exposing 30–40% of people living around the stadium to potential health issues.
-Many stadiums are attempting to counteract these issues by implementing solar panels, and high efficiency lighting, to reduce their own carbon footprint.
+Transportation issues are also a leading factor in the environmental strain of these stadiums.
+According to the Health Effects Institute, the increased traffic around modern North American stadiums creates exposure zones that put 30–40% of the people living around them at risk of potential health issues.
+Many stadiums are attempting to counteract these issues by implementing solar panels and high efficiency lighting to reduce their carbon footprint.